o-botics/quickbot_bbb/README.md

-# QuickBot_BBB
+# ultrabot_BBB
-This is the code that runs on the BeagleBone Black to control the QuickBot.
+This is the code that runs on the BeagleBone Black to control the ultrabot.

 ## Overview
 Essentially this code establishes socket (UDP) connection with another device (BASE) and waits for commands.
 The commands are either of the form of directives or queries.
 An example directive is setting the PWM values of the motors.
 An example query is getting IR sensor values.